Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

-A fifth, somewhat similar method uses \emph{light-quark two-point correlators} or the hadronic vacuum polarization.
-It can be computed via OPE in the isospin limit for Euclidean momenta $Q^2=-q^2>0$, where the hard scale is $\nu_h=\sqrt{Q^2}$.
-This OPE is in terms of the Adler function, whose leading coefficient is known at N$^4$LO resp. $\mathcal{O}(\alpha_s^4(\nu_h))$~\cite{Chetyrkin:1979bj,Surguladze:1990tg,Gorishnii:1990vf,Baikov:2008jh}; further terms are due to nonperturbative contributions.
+A fifth, somewhat similar method uses \emph{light-quark two-point correlators} or the hadronic vacuum polarization, computed via OPE in the isospin limit for Euclidean momenta $Q^2=-q^2>0$, where the hard scale is $\nu_h=\sqrt{Q^2}$.
+This OPE is done in terms of the Adler function, whose leading coefficient is known at N4LO, resp. $\mathcal{O}(\alpha_s^4(\nu_h))$~\cite{Chetyrkin:1979bj,Surguladze:1990tg,Gorishnii:1990vf,Baikov:2008jh}.
+Further terms are due to nonperturbative contributions.
 As the window problem is severe, these calculations are very challenging both in momentum space~\cite{JLQCD:2008bwj,Shintani:2010ph,Hudspith:2018bpz} or in position space~\cite{Cali:2020hrj}.

 The sixth widely used method, pioneered in Refs.~\cite{Alles:1996ka, Boucaud:2001qz}, uses \emph{QCD vertex functions} in a fixed gauge.
 Requiring nonperturbative dressing factors of only ghost and gluon two-point functions, the ghost-gluon vertex in Landau gauge is particularly simple~\cite{Boucaud:2008gn}.
-The respective hard scale is $\nu_h=\sqrt{q^2}$, with $q_\mu$ being the four-momentum of one ghost and the gluon.
-Nonperturbative contributions to the renormalized coupling $\alpha_T(\nu_h)$ in an intermediate MOM Taylor scheme known at N$^4$LO resp.\ $\mathcal{O}(\alpha_s^4(\nu_h))$~\cite{Blossier:2010ky} are suppressed for large $\nu_h$, while fundamental $n$-point functions themselves and the conversion to $\overline{MS}$ are only known at N$^3$LO resp. $\mathcal{O}(\alpha_s^3(\nu_h))$~\cite{Chetyrkin:2000dq}.
+The respective hard scale is $\nu_h=\sqrt{q^2}$, with $q^\mu$ being the four-momentum of one ghost and the gluon.
+Nonperturbative contributions to the renormalized coupling $\alpha_T(\nu_h)$ in an intermediate MOM Taylor scheme, known at N4LO, i.e., \ $\mathcal{O}(\alpha_s^4(\nu_h))$~\cite{Blossier:2010ky}, are suppressed for large $\nu_h$, while fundamental $n$-point functions themselves and the conversion to $\overline{\text{MS}}$ are only known at N3LO, resp. $\mathcal{O}(\alpha_s^3(\nu_h))$~\cite{Chetyrkin:2000dq}.
 Neither calculations with twisted-mass Wilson fermions~\cite{Blossier:2010ky,Blossier:2011tf,Blossier:2012ef,Blossier:2013ioa} nor with domain-wall fermions~\cite{Zafeiropoulos:2019flq} pass FLAG quality criteria.

-A novel approach is the \emph{decoupling method}~\cite{DallaBrida:2019mqg, dEnterria:2022hzv}, in which $N_f$ massive quark flavors with a large, common mass $M$ serving as the hard scale $\nu_h=M$, are simultaneously decoupled to connect the running coupling to $N_f=0$; the decoupling relation is known at N$^4$LO resp. $\mathcal{O}(\alpha_s^4(\nu_h))$.
-The matching between theories with different $N_f$ is performed at the in principle arbitrarily high scale $M$, such that truncation errors are expected to be small, and volume effects are practically irrelevant.
+A novel approach is the \emph{decoupling method}~\cite{DallaBrida:2019mqg, dEnterria:2022hzv}, in which $N_f$ massive quark flavors, with a large common mass $M$ serving as the hard scale $\nu_h=M$, are simultaneously decoupled to connect the running coupling to $N_f=0$.
+The decoupling relation is known at N4LO, resp. $\mathcal{O}(\alpha_s^4(\nu_h))$.
+By matching the theories with different $N_f$ at a scale $M$ that in principle can be arbitrarily high, one expects the truncation errors to be small, and volume effects to be practically irrelevant.